RMS Student Expectations

 …distract from the learning process of others.

-Bullying Policy: We have a ZERO TOLERANCE policy for bullying of any kind (verbal, physical, electronic, exclusion, etc.) here at RMS.
+Bullying Policy: We will not condone bullying of any kind (verbal, physical, electronic, exclusion, etc.) here at RMS.
 Any student who experiences or witnesses bullying should notify an adult immediately.
 Students who participate in bullying will be subject to serious consequences pursuant to TUSD Policy and Education Code.

-Ø Clothing, jewelry and personal items (backpacks, gym bags, water bottles etc.) shall be free from writing, pictures or any other insignia which are vulgar, profane, inappropriate, or which advocate racial, ethnic, sexual orientation, gender or religious prejudice.
+Ø Clothing, jewelry and personal items (backpacks, gym bags, water bottles etc.) shall be free from writing, pictures or any other insignia which are vulgar, profane, or of a sexual nature, or bear drug, alcohol or tobacco company advertising, promotions and likenesses, or which advocate racial, ethnic, sexual orientation, or religious intolerance.

-Ø Swimwear, pajamas, nightgowns, and oversized clothing are not appropriate school wear.
+Ø Swimwear, excessively short skirts/shorts, excessively low cut tops, tube tops, and lingerie are not appropriate school wear.

 The administration and staff may establish reasonable dress and grooming regulations for times when students are engaged in extracurricular or other special school activities.